utsavjain246/Shortify-main/README.md

 # 🔗 Shortify - Modern URL Shortener

-> **⚠️ NEW ARCHITECTURE**: This project has been completely rebuilt with microservices!
+> **NEW ARCHITECTURE**: This project has been completely rebuilt with microservices!
 No longer uses Flask.
 See [QUICKSTART.md](QUICKSTART.md) for setup.

 A production-ready URL shortener built with microservices architecture, featuring real-time analytics, QR code generation, and a beautiful minimalistic UI.